 - The Villa of Livia is an ancient Roman villa at Prima Porta, 12 km north of Rome along the Via Flaminia.
 It was probably part of Livia Drusilla's dowry she brought when she married the emperor Augustus, her second husband, in 39 BC.
 It was her country residence complementing her house on the Palatine Hill in Rome.
-The name Prima Porta came from an arch of the aqueduct that travellers saw as the first indication of having . reached Rome. - (CLICK) In 1867 the famous heroic marble statue of Augustus we saw earlier, the Augustus of Prima Porta, was found, now in the Vatican Museum.
-It is a marble copy of a bronze original that celebrated the return in 20 BC of the military standards captured by the Parthians in 53 BCE.(CLICK) - From three vaulted subterranean rooms, the largest contained superb illusionistic frescos of garden views, where all the plants and trees flower and fruit at once, which have been removed to Rome where, following cleaning and restoration, they have been reinstalled in the Palazzo Massimo. - This works illustrates another problem for scholars.
-How to organise and date the wide variety of wall decoration found in Roman villas.
+The name Prima Porta came from an arch of the aqueduct that travellers saw as the first indication of having . reached Rome. - In 1867 the famous heroic marble statue of Augustus, the Augustus of Prima Porta, was found, now in the Vatican Museum.
+It is a marble copy of a bronze original that celebrated the return in 20 BC of the military standards captured by the Parthians in 53 BCE. - From three vaulted subterranean rooms, the largest contained superb illusionistic frescos of garden views, where all the plants and trees flower and fruit at once, which have been removed to Rome where, following cleaning and restoration, they have been reinstalled in the Palazzo Massimo.